denchp/hugo_site/content/posts/javascript-asynchronous-code.md

 undefined.

 The problem we have here is that while we're not blocking the thread with our API calls, the values are set *inside* the callback functions.

+* ES6 or ES8 refers to the "ECMAScript" version.
+ECMAScript is the industry standard on which JavaScript is based.